Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel8.md

 #### Returns

-A Boolean value of true if the specified text was placed in the Actions panel; false otherwise.
+boolean; A Boolean value of true if the specified text was placed in the Actions panel; false otherwise.

 #### Description